-You have 31 days from the day of the event to report the name, date of birth, and Social Security number (if available) for the dependent(s) you want to add or remove from your coverage.
-If you're adding a newborn who doesn't yet have a Social Security number, you can report all other information within 31 days and report the Social Security number when you obtain it.
+You have 31 days beginning the day after the event to report the name, date of birth, and Social Security number (if available) for the dependent(s) you want to add or remove from your coverage.
+If you are adding a newborn who does not yet have a Social Security number, you can report all other information within 31 days and report the Social Security number when you obtain it.

-You must also report a new dependent even if you're already enrolled in Citigroup family medical and dental coverage.
-Without dependent information on file, your new dependent's claims won't be paid even if you already have family coverage.
+You also must report a new dependent even if you are already enrolled in Citigroup family medical, dental, and/or vision coverage.
+Without dependent information on file, your new dependent's claims will not be paid even if you already have family coverage.